sheppardv/tranzo-test-task/README.md

 Using [Flyway](https://flywaydb.org/) the database migrations are performed when starting the server.

 ## Tests
-Project is partially covered with unit test.
+Project is partially covered with unit and integration tests.

 ## Running
 You can run the microservice with `sbt run`.
 By default it listens to port number 8088, you can change